realmcu/HoneyGUI/doc/en/sample/86box/86box.md

 ## UI design
 ### RVisualDesigner
-- SmartUI 86box utilizes `RVisualDesigner` to complete UI design.
+- RealUI 86box utilizes `RVisualDesigner` to complete UI design.
 For the first-time usage of `RVisualDesigner`, please refer to `RVisualDesigner-v1.0.5.0\RTKIOT Visual Designer User Guide EN.pdf` to obtain a detailed development guide.

 - Find and open the example UI design project in the specified path.
 <br/>